myRentokil

 Digital pest control also helps you spend less time and resources on audit compliance.
 Because you’ll have all your pest control data in one place and the ability to build custom reports, you can win back the time and resources that would be spent on manual processes.

-Digital pest control gives you access to service visit information and pest activity insights, so you know what’s happened, when, where on the site and which devices have been triggered.
+It gives you access to service visit information and pest activity insights, so you know what’s happened, when, where on the site and which devices have been triggered.
 You’ll also be able to see risk management recommendations and pest trends across single or multiple sites.

 Round-the-clock digital pest management and monitoring